kelummadusanka/multicoin-por/pallets/multicoin/README.md

 - **Overflow Protection**: Safe arithmetic operations
 - **Access Control**: Signed origins and role checks

-This implementation provides a production-ready multi-coin pallet that can be easily integrated into any Substrate runtime.
+This implementation provides a production-ready multicoin pallet that can be easily integrated into any Substrate runtime.
 The code is well-tested, documented, and follows Substrate best practices.